snowkidind/txTheRipper/README.md

 # txTheRipper - the Ethereum Transaction Indexer

-txTheRipper runs alongside your archive node by connecting to its rpc servers websocket to listen for new blocks.
+txTheRipper runs alongside your Erigon archive node by connecting to its rpc servers websocket to listen for new blocks.
 When a block is found, it then runs an import program which scans and adds some data for any new transactions.
 The primary feature of this is looking up transaction history by account.
 There are some hardware considerations as well as additional storage requirements.

-# subscriptions
+# Subscriptions

 Subscribe to get notifications from incoming transactions on an service by service basis.
 The application provides delivery methods via unix socket and redis pub/sub.
 The data that is delivered contains
 - the transaction hash